Course: TuTh 09:30-10:50, SBS 216

 - violation and comparative tableaux and Hasse diagrams

-- the Yawelmani example illustrating how to come up with ranking arguments
+- the Yawelmani example illustrating how to come up with ranking

 - limits of ranking arguents